TeamRizu/outfox-wikijs/dev/mods/Mods-7-Acceleration-Mods.md

 Example: `*3 150% boost`

-<video src="/resources/guide-to-modifiers/acceleration/boost.webm" controls="">Boost video example</video>
+<video class="normal-scale-video" src="/resources/guide-to-modifiers/acceleration/boost.webm" controls="">Boost video example</video>

 ## Expand
 Desc: the visual speed of the field's notes oscilates back and forth, as if the notefield is expanding and contracting.
 Also has a tangent variant.